KFreon/KaelsKabbage/content/posts/2022-07-12-managed-services-handovers-the-good-the-bad-and-the-rest/index.md

 <!--more-->

-Often, discussions on Managed Services vs Professional Services tend to focus on greenfields vs brown, handling multiple clients in a week, working with an unfamiliar codebase, etc.
+Discussions on Managed Services vs Professional Services tend to focus on greenfields vs brown, handling multiple clients in a week, working with an unfamiliar codebase, etc.
 But what can PS do to make our lives easier in MS during the project or during handover?
 What docs/info do we want?
 What do we NOT want to see?